How To Sell Art Locally And Make Money In 2026

 Make some room in your day because we have a lot to cover:

-1) How To Sell Art On Shows And Exhibitions
+1) How To Sell Art At Local Shows And Exhibitions

-Marketing your art at local shows and exhibitions is a two-step process:
+Marketing an original artwork at nearby shows and exhibitions to achieve local art sales is a two-step process:

-First, you have to connect with an art group or society willing to direct you to the right places to sell your work.
+First, you must connect with an art group or society that is willing to direct you to reputable places to sell your work.
+I also suggest visiting the official site of the Art Councils, which can help you conquer the local art scene.

 Second, you’ll need to ask that group how to sell your art specifically.

-Needless to say, the artwork you’re planning to sell has to fit with the centerpiece of the show that takes place at the moment.
+Needless to say, the artwork you’re planning to sell should fit with the centerpiece of the show.

-Even if it doesn’t, you’ll have the chance to connect with like-minded people that may help you market your work on another occasion.
+Even if it doesn’t, you’ll have the chance to connect with like-minded people, fellow artists, and art enthusiasts who may help you market your work on another occasion.

 2) Supply Stores